evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 555 liters.
 With the rear seat down, it is 1594 liters.
 On the roof, you can load up to 75kg.
 Max weight is 3280kg, and with the base weight of 2655 kg, you can max load 625 kg, including driver and passengers.
-Some options can increase the base weight and reduce the max loading weight.
+Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1800, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 1800, and on unbraked, it is 750kg.

 {{< sitefiguresized thumb="models/audi/e-tron/e-tron_s/trunk_1_st.jpg" title="Audi e-tron S" width="3000" height="2250"  >}}